Antibiotics – Biology and Chemistry, 7,5 cr

 The course, which is on the advanced level, is designed for those who seek a deeper knowledge about antibiotics in the perspective of biology and chemistry.
 Such knowledge is valuable for professional work in many different areas such as environmental biology, human and veterinary medicine, pharmacology, biotechnology and national and international politics.
 The course does not comprise pharmacology and details of clinical use of antibiotics such the treatment of specific infectious diseases.

 The course is taught in the form of introductory and summary lectures, a few laboratory practicals, and seminars based on short literature projects.
-The basic literature for the course is handouts and scientific articles.
+The basic literature for the course is a text book, handouts and scientific articles.
 The course addresses fundamental questions and problems concerning antibiotics.
 What is the role of antibiotics in nature?
 How are they synthesized?
 What are their modes of action?
 How can new antibiotics be discovered?
 How can we attack problems with antibiotic resistant micro-organisms?
 The course brings a comprehensive understanding of the biology and chemistry of antibiotics.
 It also provides insights about bacterial physiology as well as industrial and clinical aspects of antibiotics and about evolution of antibiotic resistance.

 Education office, Ecology building